rmjjjt/futuro_cube_manual/pawn-specialties/sizeof-from-multi-dimension-arrays.md

 3 2
 ```

-**Be careful, because there is one sitution, where it does not work:**
+**Be careful because there is one situation where it does not work:**

 ```c
 This works as expected: